cloud-computing-applications/tf-gcp-infra/README.md

       - deny_all_firewall_protocol - protocol on which the firewall denies traffic
       - deny_all_firewall_priority - priority of the deny_all firewall

-    - Webapp allow firewall
-      - webapp-allow-http-firewall_name - Name of http firewall applied on your webapp subnet
-      - webapp_allow_http_firewall_direction - Direction of traffic to which the firewall applies
-      - webapp_tcp_port - port of your webapp application to be accessed from internet
-      - webapp_allow_http_tag - acts as target tag and network tag for your webapp-allow-http-firewall firewall and webapp instance respectively
-      - webapp_allow_http_source_range - source IP range for which the firewall applies
-      - webapp_allow_http_protocol - protocol on which the firewall allows traffic
-      - webapp_allow_http_priority - priority of the webapp-allow-http firewall

-    - Webapp instance template
-      - webpp_instance_template_name - webapp instance name
-      - webapp_machine_template_type - webapp instance machine type
-      - webapp_instance_disk_template_size - webapp instance disk size
-      - webapp_instance_disk_template_type - webapp instance disk type
-      - webapp_instance_template_is_boot_disk - Whether the disk is boot disk
-      - webapp_instance_template_auto_delete_disk - Whether to auto delete the disk
-      - webapp_instance_template_can_ip_forward - Whether webapp instance can ip forward
-      - webapp_instance_template_provisioning_model - provisioning model for webapp instance
-      - webapp_instance_template_automatic_restart - Whether the instance should be automatically restarted if it is terminated by Compute Engine
-      - webapp_instance_template_on_host_maintenance - Maintenance behavior for webapp instance
-      - webapp_image_family - family name of the application image you created for your webapp
-      - webapp_service_account_scopes - Comma seperated string containing scopes provided to the webapp instance
-      - webapp_startup_script_path - path to the start up script that will run on webapp instance

     - DB subnet
       - db_subnet_name - Name of your db subnet
       - db_subnet_cidr - db subnet IP address range in CIDR